 Students must successfully complete two Teaching Assistantships (TAships).
 Successful completion is determined by the faculty member for whom the student serves as TA.
 Students are assigned to TAships by faculty and student representatives, in a process that is responsive to the department’s needs, student preferences, and faculty requests.

 The intent of this requirement is for the student to demonstrate that they possess basic usability skills (which would, for example, enable the student to teach an Introductory HCI course).
-There are a number of ways to fulfill this requirement, including taking a course on usability methods, and completing a TAship for this course.
+A couple of ways to fulfill this requirement is to either successfully take a course on usability methods or to complete a TAship for this course.

 Dissertation Proposal and Defense